-As for all other marketing channels, my favored approach is highly analytical.
+As for all other marketing channels, my favoured approach is highly analytical.
 I prefer to start with a framework and work my way towards a list of actions based on the resulting insights.
 This, however, isn’t usually how SEO is approached, so if – like me – you prefer an analytical approach to strategy and execution, you are in the minority.

 Keep in mind that search engines value the user’s experience over anything you may think or want!

 When explaining SEO to my team members, I usually like to begin with a – for SEO – rather uncommon starting point: Numbers.
 SEO is notorious for secrecy and vague terms, so unlike the majority of other online marketing channels, it doesn’t come across as analytically grounded.

 The SEO world surely has more shades of grey than most other channels, but for now, it helps to think about SEO in boxes.
 Regardless of your business model, you ultimately want to maximize the number of conversions from organic search.
 This website will assist you in it.
 You can get to the number of conversions by looking at the four levers in this simple formula:

 Conversions = Search volume * Visibility * Click-through rate * Conversion rate